 - Contact employer.
 Find out about compensation due, benefits, whether dependents are still eligible for coverage, whether or not there is life insurance coverage through the company.

 - Contact social security and other agencies or benefit programs that may be making payments to the deceased.
 The Social Security Administration toll free number is 800-772-1213 – or you can visit their website at www.socialsecurity.gov.
-If the deceased was receiving Social Security benefits, you will have to return the benefit received for the month of death or any later months.
+If the deceased was receiving Social Security benefits, you will have to return the benefit received for months after the death has occured.
 SSA may provide a one-time $255.00 death benefit to a surviving spouse or dependent child.

 - Contact the Veterans Administration to stop any monthly disability benefits and determine if there are any funeral or death benefits available 800-827-1000.